craigsanders22/pe-projects/journal.md

 A daily worksheet for my DFTW journey.

-## July 11
+## July 12

 ### standup

-yesterday - did the 6 icons/symbols and got that posted, made sure MAMP was set up and working correctly, watched and worked through the exercises for the PHP lesson.
-Set up my daily journal and got it connected with git, etc. I'm using it this morning to write this!

-today - going to do a bit more from yesterday this morning then get into today's lesson.
-Meet with Derek later.
-Hoping to start chipping away at some of the work revolving around my personal site this afternoon.
+yesterday - did some extra work on PHP from Monday.
+Went through lesson 100 - made a little functioning if/else which was fun.
+Met with Derek and reviewed a bit and came up with some priorities over the next few weeks.
+Worked on making sure my personal site functioned correctly (links, replace filler images, etc.)

+today - heading in to do todays lesson, planning to do a couple extra exercises in the responsive layout garden and work a bit more on my personal site.
+Also considering making some improvements to the Alpha 7 landing page?
+I cringe every time I open it, so it's time.

 TO DO:
-[x] finish up PHP from yesterday
-[x] today's lesson
+[] lesson 101
-[x] meet with derek
-- watch video/work through ?'s aboout personal site
+[] watch video/work through ?'s aboout personal site